NataliaUmansky/Twitter-workshop/README.md

 - /timelines.rds

     - Includes the most recent 200 Tweets shared by Irish politicians listed in the [Politicians Ireland](https://twitter.com/i/lists/21722967) Twitter list

+## Exercises

+Exercises and solutions are included in the slides.
+But they can also be found in the following file:

+- /Exercises.rmd

+## Presentation

+- /Workshop-slides.pdf includes the slides used during the workshop